jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 ----------
 ### What to turn in:

-1. Complete all the steps above
+1. Complete all the steps above.
    Be sure to:
     - Embed the soundcloud player
     - Add your own descriptive text to the image's alt tag
     - Add a listener for the Yellowstone button
-2. Make 1 change to the map (if you change the marker color(s), make sure to change the buttons' color(s) to match.
+2. Make 1 change to the map. e.g. change the marker color(s) and make sure to change the buttons’ color(s) to match, change the cursor when items are rolled over, add a 4th marker with a button and a popup, etc.
-3. Add the HTML script and image (with the same folder structure) to your Pages space
+3. Add the HTML script and image (with the same folder structure) to your Pages space.
+In the submission, provide the link to your site and zip and upload the files (maintain your folder structure so that the relatively linked sound life will play).
-4. Answer the questions in the submission
+4. Answer the questions in the submission.